cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 <div class="citation">from <a href="https://man7.org/linux/man-pages/man5/proc_pid_status.5.html">man 5 proc_pid_status</a></div>
 {% endcc %}

-So to decode these, we first decode these from hexadecimal, and then check the relevant bit position.
+So to interpret these, we first decode these from hexadecimal, and then check the relevant bit position.
 For `SIGUSR1`, for example, we can see the value the value is 10:

 {% highlight bash %}